puiu91/MultiSelectLite/README.md

 A light javascript solution for creating an HTML component that mimics a select element but allows for multiple options to be selected at once from the dropdown.

 This is not intended to replace the ```<select>``` used in a ```<form>``` but as a standalone HTML component.
 However, you could easily pass the selected options to the server through a ```<form>```.
-You could do this by hooking into MultiSelectLite to retrieve the selected options, json prepare the array of list items selected, and add them to a hidden input field.
-See the example below.
+You could do this by hooking into MultiSelectLite to retrieve the selected options using an event listener, then json prepare the array of list items selected, and then finally add them to a hidden input field.
+Aee the example further below.

 **Features**
 * multiple options can be selected at once
 * dropdown is disabled when user clicks outside
 * dropdown is toggled when user clicks MultiSelectLite element

+**Notes and Gotchas**
+* you may need to change the height of the dropdown items list in CSS under the tag ```css ul#MultiSelectLite-Dropdown ``` - by default it is set to 300px, but if you have only a few options it is better to set the height to auto

 ## Browser Support
 IE9+ and all modern browsers.
 Not tested on mobile devices.